t1/junit-5-structure-demo/README.md

 I sometimes even have several `@BeforeEach` methods in a single class, when they do separate setup work.
 This gives me the advantage that I don't have to read the method body to understand what it does, and when some setup doesn't work as expected, I can start by looking directly at the method that is responsible for that.
+But I must admit that this is actually some repetition in this case; probably it's a matter of taste.

 Now the test method names still describe the setup they run in, i.e. the `InDocumentOnly` part in `shouldParseSingleInDocumentOnly`.
 In the code structure as well as in the output provided by the JUnit runner, this is redundant, so we should remove it: `shouldParseSingle`.

 The JUnit runner now looks like this:

 ![grouped-test-run](img/grouped-test-run.png)